18+ Scary & Thrilling Movies About AI

 Blade Runner (1982)

 The seminal science-fiction classic Blade Runner blurs the line between humans and artificial intelligence in a way that largely defines how we think about AI.
-In Ridley Scott’s film, based on the novel Do Androids Dream of Electric Sleep by Philip K. Dick, replicants are bio-engineered humanoids who appear to be human, but who are often stronger and more intelligent than their makers.
-Their minds, however, are prone to empathetic aberrations that make them dangerous.
+In Ridley Scott’s film, based on the novel Do Androids Dream of Electric Sheep by Philip K. Dick, replicants are bio-engineered humanoids who appear to be human, but who are often stronger and more intelligent than their makers.
+Their minds, however, are prone to empathetic aberrations which make them dangerous.
 Though Rick Deckard’s (Harrison Ford) mission of “retiring” rogue replicants might seem reasonable at first, the ethics of snuffing out a life, engineered or not, linger in viewers’ minds long after Blade Runner ends.

 The Terminator Franchise (1984–2019)